Discover Boca Raton: The Most Beautiful Beach Escape

 Renaissance Boca Raton Hotel ⭐⭐⭐⭐ | 9.0/10

-Known for its lively pool scene, this hotel offers a social atmosphere with upscale touches.
-At the same time, nearby dining and entertainment make it convenient for evening outings.
+Known for its lively pool scene, this hotel offers a fun social atmosphere with upscale touches.
+The resort area keeps you entertained all day, and nearby dining and entertainment options make it incredibly convenient for evening outings.

 Hyatt Place Boca Raton Downtown ⭐⭐⭐⭐ | 8.8/10